Elizabeth Thomson (politician)

-Elizabeth 'Liz' L. Thomson (born 1960 or 1961) is an American politician and a Democratic member of the New Mexico House of Representatives representing District 24 since January 15, 2013.
+Elizabeth 'Liz' L. Thomson (born 1960 or 1961) is an American politician and a Democratic member of the New Mexico House of Representatives representing District 24 since January 15, 2017 and previously from January 15, 2013 to January 15, 2015.

 Early life and education

 Thomson graduated from the University of New Mexico with a B.S. degree in physical therapy.

 Career

 Physical therapy

 Thomson's career has been spent as a pediatric physical therapist.
 In addition to her clinical work, she has served on the board of directors of the New Mexico chapter of the American Physical Therapy Association.

 New Mexico Legislature

 In 2012 Thomson ran for the New Mexico House of Representatives district 24 seat held by Republican representative Conrad James, beating the incumbent by less than 300 votes.
 She has announced her intention to seek reelection in 2014, in what will likely be a replay of the 2012 race against James.